Philip2809/neato-brainslug/serial.md

 Upload - Uploads new program to the robot.
 ```

-Now the commandline is not case-sensetive and it also checks if the string you written is part of a command or parameter for a command.
-If it is an only match it will "autocompleage" the command for you, if multiple matches then it will list what it could be.
-Thanks to this functionality I have discovered some commands that is not documented in the `Help` command:
+Now the commandline is not case-sensitive and it also checks if the string you written is part of a command or parameter for a command.
+If it is an only match it will "autocomplete" the command for you, if multiple matches then it will list what it could be.
+Thanks to this functionality I have discovered some commands that are not documented in the `Help` command:
 ```
 GetActiveServices
 GetLoggingType